How To Choose a Business Name

-Part 9 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple
+Part 9 of Acey Gaspard’s Guide to Starting a Small Business – Made Simple

-In my opinion, your business’s name should indicate what you do and should be memorable.
+In my opinion, your business name should indicate what you do and should be memorable.

 On the other hand, Elizabeth went overboard and named her home business “Delicious Homemade Pies.”
-Compared Jake’s example, Elizabeth’s name is pretty good.
+Compared to Jake’s example, Elizabeth’s name is an improvement.
 It’s something you might remember, and it tells you exactly what the business does.

 You need to be specific enough for people to understand what your business is about, and the name should be created so that it’s memorable, but you need to leave enough room for expansion.